liip/LiipSearchBundle/README.md

 If left empty, all sites configured for the google search engines are searched.
 Set to a a domain to limit to that domain.

+### Google Custom Search Engine Integration

+Configuring this section activates a different controller that renders the Javascript fragment to enable the CSE search.
+This configuration is located under ``clients.google_cse``.

+``cse_id``

+**string|array**, required

+The key identifying your [Google Custom Search Engine](https://www.google.com/cse).
+May be a list of keys indexed by locale to use different engines per locale.
+CSE does *not* support the `restrict_language`, so different search engines per language are your only option to restrict the language of search results.

 Adding your own Search Service
 ------------------------------